 So it was for the Fassetts, who founded Nepenthe, the legendary restaurant perched on the Pacific; the Posts, whose cattle ranch eventually became the site of the pricey Post Ranch Inn; and for other families with names now reflected in the Big Sur landscape: Pfeiffer, Partington, Ross, Gamboa and more.

-Logging, limestone and gold mining were the
+Logging, limestone and gold mining were the original industries there in the late1800s.

 The south Monterey County coast was a mystery to most people, even locals, until Highway 1 was completed in 1937.
-But the area that lay between Carmel and Cambria would not enter the national consciousness until after World War II, thanks to the lifting of wartime gasoline rationing and the desire of newly prosperous families to
+But the area that lay between Carmel and Cambria would not enter the national consciousness until after World War II, thanks to the lifting of wartime gasoline rationing and the desire of newly prosperous families to hop in their Chevrolets and go sightseeing.

 Bill and Lolly Fassett were among those who settled in Big Sur during the post-war period, a time when Big Sur was beginning to acquire a reputation as a Bohemian hangout.